 The company DEPHER came to people’s attention after the daughter of a 91-year-old woman suffering from acute leukemia posted an image of the bill given to her mother on Facebook.
 The receipt apparently charged the old woman £0.
 Anderson wrote on the receipt: “No charge for this lady under any circumstances.
 We will be available 24 hours to help her and keep her as comfortable as possible.”
 (CBS News)

 The Facebook post went viral and attracted over 11,000 shares and 30,000 reactions.
 Anderson and his company soon became famous.
 Media later revealed that Anderson was previously running a private business.
-When he saw a poor elderly man being treated roughly by an engineer, he wound up his existing business and started on the new venture.
+When he saw a poor elderly man being treated roughly by an engineer, he wound up his existing business and started a new venture.
 Since then, Anderson has provided free plumbing services to thousands of people.

 Running a not-for-profit company and still earning a living is obviously difficult.
 Anderson has accumulated close to £8,000 in debts due to his charitable actions.
 However, he believes that the debts are within his control as he raises enough money through donations and crowdfunding.
 For the past two winters, Anderson has been helping people in Lancashire.
 He hopes to take his work nationwide.